Znuny Web Services – REST API

 Section titled “Conclusion”The Znuny REST API is flexible, performant, and highly extensible thanks to the Generic Interface.
 Whether it’s simple ticket creation or complex workflow automation – with just a few steps in the Admin area and standard JSON requests, you can realize seamless integrations into any IT landscape.

-7. Python Client: pyznuny
+7. Python Client: OpenTicketAI znuny

 7.1 Installation

-Section titled “7.3 Supported Operations”| Method | Description |
+Section titled “7.5 Supported Operations”| Method | Description |

 |---|---|

-ticket_create() | Create new ticket with first article |
+create_ticket() | Create a new ticket with the first article |

-ticket_get() | Retrieve ticket details incl. articles & attachments |
+get_ticket() | Retrieve ticket details incl. articles & attachments |

-ticket_search() | Search tickets by filters |
+search_tickets() | Search tickets by filters |

-ticket_update() | Update fields, state, owner, and articles |
+update_ticket() | Update fields, state, owner, and articles |

-ticket_history_get() | Load full history of a ticket |
+get_ticket_history() | Load the full history of a ticket |

 8. OpenTicketAI Runtime & Znuny Connector